awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-getting-started.md

 1. Choose the OpenSearch Dashboards URL for the collection\.
 The URL takes the format `https://collection-id.us-east-1.aoss.amazonaws.com/_dashboards`\.

-1. Sign in using the [AWS access and secret keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the user or role that you specified in your data access policy\.
+1. Sign in using the [AWS access and secret keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the user that you specified in your data access policy\.

 1. Within OpenSearch Dashboards, open the left navigation pane and choose **Dev Tools**\.